-The loan agreement has a term of 20 years and provides for a fixed rate of interest of 5.5% per annum for the first five years of the loan term.
+The loan agreement had a term of 20 years and provided for a fixed rate of interest of 5.5% per annum for the first five years of the loan term.
 Thereafter, the interest rate will be adjusted at five-year intervals (August 16, 2011, 2016 and 2021) to a fixed rate of interest equal to 80% of the bank's prime rate, but no greater than 1% or less than 1% of the interest rate in effect for the immediately preceding five-year adjustment interval.
 The interest rate was adjusted to 4.5% per annum on August 16, 2011 pursuant to the provisions of the loan agreement.
 The loan required monthly installments of principal and interest of \$13,154 through August 16, 2011 and \$12,306 until August 16, 2016.
 The interest rate was adjusted to 3.5% per annum on August 16, 2016 pursuant to the provisions of the loan agreement.
-Commencing thereafter, the monthly installments of principal and interest are \$11,739 until the next five-year interval adjustment date of August 16, 2021.
+Commencing thereafter, the monthly installments of principal and interest were \$11,739 until the next five-year interval adjustment date of August 16, 2021.
 The loan matures on August 16, 2026.
-The loan agreement requires the Organization to maintain a Debt Service Coverage Ratio, as defined, of not less than 1.10 to 1 to be measured annually at the end of its fiscal year.
+The loan agreement required the Organization to maintain a Debt Service Coverage Ratio, as defined, of not less than 1.10 to 1 to be measured annually at the end of its fiscal year.

 The mortgage note was issued pursuant to the Loan and Trust Agreement and related loan documents and is subject to and governed by the terms and conditions of those agreements.
 The loan may be prepaid in accordance with the terms of the Loan and Trust Agreement for prepayment of the bonds as more fully described in the Loan and Trust Agreement.
+On December 7, 2020 the Organization paid off the MDFA note in the amount of \$779,258 and it was replaced with a mortgage from Rollstone Bank in the amount of \$1,538,000.